 Technical Assistants shadow and assist the Production Team member of their choice (Director, Stage Manager, Choreographer, Costumer, Props Person, Vocal Director, Technical Director, Lighting or Sound Technician, or Set Builder) with the goal of getting a feel for the position to see if they would like to try it themselves one day!

 Training will be provided.
 This a bit of a time commitment position as you need to be available for tech week and weekend and for all of the performances.
 You’ll learn under a seasoned tech until you’re comfortable running a show yourself!
 These are paid positions.

 Probably one of the most fun and creative positions backstage.
-You’ll be required to have a good working knowledge of the show.
 Anything that is not worn or nailed down is considered a prop.
 Acquiring them is the fun part.
 Sometimes making them is the most rewarding.
-You’ll be required for tech week and all of the performances.
+You’ll be required to have a good working knowledge of the show and will be required for tech week and all of the performances.
 This is a paid position.

 As stage manager you’ll work closely with the director taking notes, cuing lines, and making sure everyone is safe.
 As stage manager you act as liaison between the director and the technical crew.
 Your first time out you’ll shadow a seasoned stage manager.
 This is a paid position.

-Responsible for all things tech, including but not limited to: supervising and being involved in building, light hanging, rigging, spotlights, and working closely to solve problems as they arise.
-This position requires a large time commitment.
+The Tech Director is responsible for all things tech, including but not limited to: supervising and being involved in building, light hanging, rigging, spotlights, and working closely to solve problems as they arise.
+This position requires a large time commitment and training is provided.
 This is a paid position.